-She sat in the Grand Hall of SIlverscale Castle, the massive chamber filled with long tables stretching from one wall to the other, each capable of seating a hundred men.
-At each of the room’s five corners, large daises were raised-- dragons once rested upon them, but now laid empty.
+She sat in the Grand Hall of Silverscale Castle.
+Long tables stretched to the walls of the chamber.
+Large daises were raised at each of the room’s five corners.
+Dragons once rested upon them, but now they were empty.

-As an archduchess Marea had played host for more people than could comfortably be seated, but now the Grand Hall stood empty; her only company the ghosts of the past and the familiar roar of the fire in the Great Hearth.
+As an archduchess Marea often played host to great feasts in this hall, but now it stood empty; her only company was the familiar roar of the Great Hearth’s fire.

 Five eggs, each the size of a man’s head, sat in a ring upon the stone altar.

-The third was large and smooth, so smooth not a single scale could be seen, the color of the night sky with orange starbursts shimmering across its surface like a precious gem.
+The third was bigger, smooth with the color of the night sky with orange starbursts shimmering across its surface.

-The fourth was the smallest of the lot, smooth and soft with scales so small they were difficult to make out.
+The next egg was smaller than the others.
 It was a gentle sky blue with cream-colored swirls that passed over it like clouds.

-Marea looked upon the eggs and felt joy and sorrows fill her heart in equal measure.
-These were the last five eggs of the House Harker, the last dragon eggs known to exist.
-They had sat in this hearth for decades, bathed in the heat of the flames in a vain hope by Marea’s father, grandfather, and great-grandfather that they may one day hatch, birthing a new generation of dragons.
+Marea felt joy and sorrow fill her heart in equal measure.
+This was House Harker’s last legacy, the only dragon eggs known to exist.
+They had sat in this hearth for decades, bathed in the heat of the flames in a vain hope that a new generation of dragons could one day be born from them.
 But it was a fantasy.
-Dragons had been hunted to extinction long before Marea had been born, and she would not live to see them return.
+Dragons had been hunted to extinction long before her time, and she knew she would not live to see them return.

-Marea ran her hand over the bumpy scales of the green egg.
-It was teeming with warmth and life, as though it might hatch at any moment.
-It felt the same as it had decades ago, when first she’d touched it.
-Like the promise of a false future.
+Marea ran her hand over the closest.
+It felt the same as when she’d first touched it all those years ago, teeming with warmth and life.
+They would never hatch; their heat was a lie of a false future.
 Nevertheless, the eggs, and the hope they represented, were the greatest treasure of House Harker, more than gold or lands or even their ancestral sword, Soulfire.

 “Hope” was irreplaceable.

-As Marea knelt before the altar on which the eggs lay, she prayed for her husband’s safe return.
-Letters of promise were a comfort, but she could not shake the feeling that something was wrong.
-It was odd, how many nights had she waited like this, beside the roaring fire, for Alaine to return from his latest expedition?
-More than she could remember, to be sure.
+Marea knelt before the altar and prayed for her husband’s safe return.
+She was comforted by his many letters, but she couldn’t shake the feeling that something was wrong.
+How many nights had she waited like this for Alaine to return from an expedition?
+She couldn’t remember.
 This was the way of their marriage, she would govern and he would explore.

-For as much as she loved her husband, he was not the sort to be an archduke, to wait in his castle and rule.
-No, even after all their time together he was still that farm boy-turned-adventurer from the Gulchwood Elms, whose eyes held hopes of great adventure, who spoke to her of beasts and puzzles and amazing wonders of the skies while she listened in quiet awe.
-That love of adventure that had so swayed her, seduced her away from promises of engagements to those closer of her standing, and bid her marry the man she treasured.
+As much as she loved her husband, he was not the sort to be an archduke.
+He had no mind for ruling, no. He was still that farm-boy-turned-adventurer from the Gulchwood Elms, who spoke of beasts and puzzles and the amazing wonders of the skies while she listened in quiet awe.
+It was bitter poetry; his love of adventure had been what seduced her, and now it filled her heart with worry.

-As her memories filled her breast, she renewed her prayers with greater fervor.
-Please, Celestials and Dragons above, please guide him through the skies safely back to me, she pleaded.
-Her tears fell from her eyes and were consumed by the flames with a hiss.
+She renewed her prayers with greater fervor.
+Please, Celestials and Dragons above, please guide him through the skies safely back to me.
+Her tears were consumed by the flames with a hiss.

-Her prayer complete, she rose and departed the flames, giving the eggs one last treasuring look before stepping out into the cold of the Grand Hall once more.
+Her prayer complete, she left the fire’s comfort, giving the eggs one last treasuring look before returning to the cold of the Grand Hall.

-Upon her return to the world that humans could tread, she noticed she was no longer alone.
-A familiar figure awaited at the far door, still as a statue.
+She was no longer alone.
+A familiar figure stood in the doorway, still as a statue.

-“Fiona,” Marea greeted the young maid.
-Fiona lifted the hem of her dress, curtsying respectfully in greeting.
-Marea gestured her to rise and Fiona met her gaze, the light of the flame illuminating her features and causing the silver dragon emblazoned above her breast to shine.
+The young maid lifted the hem of her dress, curtsying respectfully.
+The light of the flame illuminated her features and causing the silver dragon on her breast to shine.

-“Nonsense, Fiona, I take no offense to the intrusion,” Marea assured the young woman with a warm smile.
+“Nonsense, Fiona, I take no offense to the intrusion,” Marea assured her with a smile.
 “Is this about Blake?”

-“I shall see to him,” she informed the maid.
-“Fiona, please wait in the courtyard for Lord Harker to return.
+“I shall see to him then.
+Please wait in the courtyard for Lord Harker to return.
 When he arrives, bring him here.”

-Marea paused for a moment, feeling a little mischievous.
+She paused for a moment, seized by a fit of mischief.